snap-stanford/reddit-processing/Readme.md

 - `scripts/reddit.py`: Collection of utility functions used throughout processing
 - `scripts/get-redis.py`: Helper methods for inserting and lookups from Redis database
 - `scripts/log.py`: Sets up a global logger with some nice defaults.

-## Data Inconsistencies
-Not all of the comment IDs that are found in the reports, removals, and vote data sets are found in the comment data sets.
-For this reason the reports/removals/approvals that have no associated submission will be put in TSV files located in the `missing` directory of the output directory.
-This will only occur in the submission joining.
-In addition, some user actions are associated with a submission that is missing from teh data set this manifests in the submission grouped output data set as actions that have no preceding-submission row.

 ## Dependencies